lawnjelly/Misc/PortalDocs/rooms_and_portals.md

 * Prefix `Room_`
 * Suffix should be the name you choose to give the room, e.g. `Lounge`, `Kitchen` etc.

+E.g. `Room_Lounge`.

 ### How do I define the shape and position of my convex hull?
 There are two ways of defining the shape of a room in Godot:
-1) Provide a manual bound - a MeshInstance that has geometry in the shape of the desired bound
+1) Provide a manual bound - a MeshInstance that has geometry in the shape of the desired bound, with a name prefixed by `Bound_`
 2) Use the geometry of the objects contained within the room to automatically create an approximate bound

 The first option is the most powerful, but it does involve a small amount of work in your modelling program (e.g. blender).
-On the other hand, for simple situations, you may successfully be able to use the automatic bound.
+On the other hand, for simple situations (especially regular shapes like boxes), you may successfully be able to use the automatic bound.
 Or you may use a combination, using automatic bounds for most rooms, and manual bounds for problem areas.

+The automatic method is used whenever a manual bound is not supplied.